 To readily recognize a leak, know what propane smells like.
 Propane retailers have pamphlets available with a scratch-and-sniff spot so that your entire family can recognize the smell.
 Propane leak detectors, similar to carbon monoxide detectors, are available.
-Contact one of our six offices to receive a brochure.
+Contact one of our nine offices to receive a brochure.

 Be aware of where gas service lines are located, especially when working in your yard.